Misha Cajic

 • Inconsistent carbon footprints: If multiple entities claim the same emissions, total reported emissions can exceed actual global emissions.

-• Misleading sustainability claims: Companies may overstate their impact reductions, leading to greenwashing concerns.
+• Misleading sustainability claims: Companies may overstate their impact reductions, increasing greenwashing risk.

 • Regulatory and reporting challenges: Frameworks like the GHG Protocol, SBTi, and CSRD require clear and verifiable emissions data.
 Double-counting can lead to non-compliance or reputational risks.

-• Poor decision-making: If data isn’t accurate, companies may invest in the wrong decarbonization strategies.
+• Poor decision-making: If data isn’t accurate, companies may invest in the wrong decarbonisation strategies.

 Where double-counting commonly occurs